bmwfire-tsp/senior-design-project/design_docs/ShakaDistanceMatrix.md

 # Distance Matrix
 The Distance Matrix is an efficient data structure for fast lookups of edge weights and potential parallelization of edge recomputations.
-Efficient removal for the application's use case can be made through an additional Hash Table.
+Efficient removal of locations for the application's use case can be made through an additional Hash Table.

+## Interface

-## protocol ShakaDistanceMatrix
+### protocol ShakaDistanceMatrix

 **Methods:**
 - public addLocations(locations: Array[ShakaNode])
   - **Parameters:**
-    - locations: Array[ShakaNode] => New location(s) to be added
+    - locations: Array[ShakaNode] -> New location(s) to be added
   - **Description:**
     - A list of locations will be added to the ShakaDistanceMatrix with their appropriate edge weights added for all entries as well
 - public getEdgeWeight(source: ShakaNode, dest: ShakaNode) => Float
   - **Parameters:**
-    - source: ShakaNode => Source node
+    - source: ShakaNode -> Source node
-    - dest: ShakaNode => Destination node
+    - dest: ShakaNode -> Destination node
+  - **Returns:**
+    - Edge weight from source to destination
   - **Description:**
     - Get a single distance (edge weight) from source to destination.
 - public removeLocations(locations: Array[ShakaNode])
   - **Parameters:**
-    - locations: Array[ShakaNode] => Location(s) to be removed
+    - locations: Array[ShakaNode] -> Location(s) to be removed
   - **Description:**
     - Remove locations from the ShakaDistanceMatrix
 - public updateEdgeWeights(locations: Array[ShakaNode])
   - **Parameters:**
-    - locations: Array[ShakaNode] => Location(s) to have their related edge weight(s) updated.
+    - locations: Array[ShakaNode] -> Location(s) to have their related edge weight(s) updated.

+## Implementation

-## class DistanceMatrix
+### class DistanceMatrix

 **Member Variables:**
 - *matrix*: [ShakaNode: [ShakaNode: Float]]